Two Countries

 Two Countries is a 2015 Indian Malayalam-language romantic comedy film written by Rafi and directed by Shafi.
-The film stars Dileep and Mamta Mohandas in the lead roles, with Suraj Venjarammoodu, Mukesh, Aju Varghese and Jagadish appearing in supporting roles.
-The film was released on 25 December 2015.It Became A Commercial Blockbuster at Box Office.
-It grossed 10 crores in just 2 days.
+The film stars Dileep and Mamta Mohandas in the lead roles with Suraj Venjarammoodu, Mukesh, Aju Varghese, and Jagadish appearing in supporting roles.
+It was released on 25 December 2015 and became a commercial blockbuster at box office.
+It grossed 10 crores in just two days.
 The film was remade in Telugu as same name with Sunil and in Kannada with Sharan titled Adyaksha in America.

 Plot

-The plot of the film revolves around Ullas, a cunning procrastinator in his late 20s who makes a living by deceiving people in his hometown.
+The plot revolves around Ullas, a 35 year old cunning procrastinator, who makes a living by conning people in his hometown.
 Money is the only motivator that works for him and he wants it without any risks.
-He decides to marry a disabled woman, Simran, who is the sister of a Maarwadi Patelar, from whom he had borrowed some amount of money.
-Patelar agreed as he wanted nothing but put a smile on his sister's face.
+He decides to marry a disabled woman, Simran, who is the sister of a Maarwadi Patelar, from whom he had borrowed some money.
+Patelar agreed as he wanted nothing but to put a smile on his sister's face.
 But Ullas' motivation behind the marriage was the assets in favour of her.
-A name coincidence, resulted in bring Ullas a proposal from an Indo-Canadian rich Malayali woman Laya.
-He immediately agreed the proposal, and told Patelar that he has left his interest in marrying her sister, who in turn, was furious and became violent.
-Immigration to Canada and easy money allures him.
-Only later does Ullas comes to the knowledge that Laya is a chronic alcoholic.
-The knowledge of funds deposited in her name, that Laya cannot claim due to her alcoholism, and the possibility of access entices him however and he adjusts with the troubles.
+A name coincidence resulted in bringing Ullas a proposal from an Indo-Canadian rich Malayali woman, Laya.
+He immediately agreed to the proposal, and told Patelar that he had left his interest in marrying her sister, who in turn, was furious and became violent.
+Immigration to Canada and easy money allure him.
+Only later does Ullas come to the knowledge that Laya is a chronic alcoholic.
+The knowledge of funds deposited in her name, that Laya cannot claim due to her alcoholism, and the possibility of access entices him however and he adjusts to the troubles.

-In time Ullas falls in love with his alcoholic wife, and the call of a husband makes him care for Laya even in troubles.
+Ullas falls in love with his alcoholic wife, and the call of a husband makes him care for Laya even in trouble.
 Laya learns of Ullas's original plan through Avinash, Ullas's friend, accidentally.
 This leads to a divorce case.
-Initially Ullas gains the upper hand from the court, citing his wife is an alcoholic and she needs treatment and that the divorce case is resistance towards it.
+Initially, Ullas gains the upper hand from the court, citing his wife is an alcoholic and needs treatment and that the divorce case is resistant towards it.
 Laya gets treated through a de-addiction center.

-By the guidance of the doctor, Ullas goes with the divorce process to help Laya.
-Ullas returns and decides to marry Simran again.
-Patelar reluctantly agreed as Ullas promised he won't change his mind again.
-Later, Laya understands about the role of Ullas for her wellness and decided to fly back to India to meet Ullas.
-Ullas on meeting her, requested to never disturb him again in his life as he is planning to marry a woman, whom he deceived before and cannot do the same again.
-Ullas, regretfully, dresses up and leaves for marriage.
+With the guidance of the doctor, Ullas goes with the divorce process to help Laya.
+He returns and decides to marry Simran again.
+Patelar reluctantly agreed as Ullas promised he wouldn't change his mind again.
+Later, Laya understands the role of Ullas in her wellness and decides to fly back to India to meet Ullas.
+Ullas on meeting her requests her to never disturb him again as he is planning to marry a woman whom he deceived before and cannot do the same again.
+Ullas, regretfully, dresses up and leaves for the wedding.
 On arrival, he discovers that it was all a play by Patelar, as Ullas is deceived by him, for his past activity towards Simran.
-Ullas, cried mockingly, as things went good as he is reunited with Laya.
+Ullas, cried mockingly, as things went well as he was reunited with Laya.